Best Anti-Detect Browsers for Safe and Effective Web Scraping

 As opposed to their competitors, Kameleo’s service is not centered around browsers, but around browser profiles.
 Meaning, they don’t necessarily make changes to an open-source browser to create their own version.

 We did some experimenting with their platform and the main disadvantage we found was customer support.
 It can be really slow.
 Apart from that, pricing is good: 59 to 199 USD paid monthly.
 So let’s wrap this up:

-Incognito is yet another anti detect browser with free tier.
+Incognito is yet another anti detect browser with a free tier.
 And as opposed to AdsPower, it offers access to 10 free browser profiles.
-Their browser is Chromium based and it pretty much offers the same features as the rest of anti detect browsers.
+Their browser is Chromium based and it pretty much offers the same features as the rest of the anti detect browsers.
 The product also features an API that allows you to interact with the headless browser.
 Apart from the generous free tier, their price ranges from 29.99 to 149.99 USD per month.
 I’d say it’s a fair price for what they offer.
 Now wrapping it up:

 #7: Linken Sphere

 Linken Sphere is an anti detect browser based on Chromium and is offered by the Russian group Tenebris.
 It was launched back in 2017, making it one of the oldest solutions on the market.
 The main downside with it is that it looks quite shady.
 They only accept payment in bitcoin at the moment and support it centered around their Telegram channel.
 Moreover, it’s known to be used in illegal activities, such as hacking or fraud.
 Apart from that it does its job pretty well.
 And with this, I’ll wrap things up for good: